wagtail/wagtail/docs/advanced_tutorial/index.md

 deployment
 ```

 Congratulations on completing [Your first Wagtail site](../getting_started/tutorial.md) tutorial!
-Now that you've completed the tutorial and built a blog site from scratch, you should have a solid understanding of the basic building blocks of a Wagtail website.
+Now that you've completed the beginner tutorial and built a blog site from scratch, you should have a solid understanding of the basic building blocks of a Wagtail website.
 We hope you enjoyed learning all about Wagtail.

 Now that you can build a blog site with Wagtail, why stop there?
-We created this tutorial to help you grow your Wagtail knowledge.
+We created this extended tutorial to help you grow your Wagtail knowledge.

 In this tutorial, you'll transform your blog site into a fully deployable portfolio site.
-So, you must complete the [Your First Wagtail Site](../getting_started/tutorial.md) tutorial before you begin this Tutorial.
+You must first complete the [Your First Wagtail Site](../getting_started/tutorial.md) tutorial before you begin this extended tutorial.

 You'll learn the following in this tutorial:

 - How to add pagination to your Wagtail website
 - How to use Wagtail StreamField
 - How to use Wagtail documents